 Big Data management is a complicated task dealing with data storage, search, sharing, analytics, and visualization, which is why you should consider your options carefully when selecting the right tool for your company.
-Read the description of Hadoop, MongoDB, and Data Warehouse
+Read the description of Hadoop, MongoDB, and Data Warehouse and choose wisely.

 What is Big Data?

 The term, Big Data has been around for a while, but during recent years more and more enterprises and internet services have turn their attention to Big Data.
 But what is Big Data, and how big it is?

 The notion of big is relative.
 There is no size threshold that defines big and non-big data.
 It all depends on the organization that is dealing with the data.
 For some organizations, terabytes can define big.
 For others, petabytes or more.
 Big Data is not a precise term.
 It is rather a characterization of the process and problem of continuously accumulating more and more data.
 Its main characteristics are:

 Big rate of volume increase and data change

 Big data is also characterized by technology implementation challenges of scope and scale.
 Datasets grow so large they become more difficult to work with.
 Related challenges in storage, search, sharing, analytics, and visualization also emerge.